Crabby about crabgrass?

 Pre-emergent treatment is crucial — targeting those seeds as they germinate and take root in the soil.

-While most lawn care companies in Eau Clarie, WI and the Twin Cities do one crabgrass application in the spring, here at RainMaster, we do two, one in early spring and another in late spring.
+You may be wondering when to apply crabgrass preventer in Wisconsin and Minnesota.
+While most lawn care companies do one crabgrass application in the spring, here at RainMaster (servicing Eau Claire, WI and the Twin Cities), we do two, one in early spring and another in late spring.

 Double protection.
 Longer-lasting results.